-For the years ended December 31, 2023 and 2022, the Company recognized share-based compensation expense for certain performance-based awards of \$7.9 million and \$14.2 million, respectively, given that the achievement of the performance milestones at the 200% vesting target have been deemed probable for accounting purposes.
+For the year ended December 31, 2024, the Company did not recognize share-based compensation expense for the performance-based awards given that the achievement of the performance milestones have been deemed not probable for accounting purposes.
+For the years ended December 31, 2023 and 2022, the Company recognized share-based compensation expense for certain performance-based awards of \$7.9 million and \$14.2 million, respectively, given that the achievement of the performance milestones at the 200% vesting target was deemed probable for accounting purposes.